Loading...

 You are required to respect this extended absence warning and you may not take, store, or modify the players plot in any way.

-7 - Claim blocking
+7 - Claim Blocking

 Claim blocking is prohibited.
 This is the creation of new claims or towns with the intent of obstructing the expansion of another town.
 Such claims are subject to removal without warning or compensation.